Yangyi-Chen/LM-TOAST/README.md

 # LM-TOAST
-Code and data of the Findings of ACL 2023 paper "Making Pre-trained Language Models both Task-solvers and Self-calibrators"
+Code and data of the Findings of ACL 2023 [[paper](https://aclanthology.org/2023.findings-acl.624/)] "Making Pre-trained Language Models both Task-solvers and Self-calibrators".

 # Installation